Exabyte-io/documentation/docs/site-policy/sharing-policy.md

 ### Permissions

 Each Entity has an associated set of permissions that are granted to accounts either directly, or through teams.
-The following types of permissions are present.
+The following types of permissions are present:

 - read
 <!-- - comment -->